IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Token Pruning in Dual Form Perspective

 \subsection{Information magnitude: Dual-Form Importance Metric}

 To address the first condition, we evaluate the individual information magnitude of each image token.
-Recall that the effective dual weight is constructed from two components: (i) the accumulated dual weight $\mathbf{W}_N$, and (ii) the query-dependent normalization term $\eta_N(\mathbf{q})$.
+Recall that the dual-form representation of attention consists of two components: (i) the accumulated dual weight $\mathbf{W}_N$, and (ii) the query-dependent normalization term $\eta_N(\mathbf{q})$.